Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Results

-In \Cref{fig:fig4} displays the Gaussian Quantum Discord (GQD) against the normalized cavity detuning $\tilde{\Delta}_a$.
-The GQD exhibits nonreciprocal behaviour similar to that of the entanglement, responding differently when the direction of the applied magnetic field is reversed.
-As it can be seen on \Cref{fig:fig4}, quantum correlation is strong when the Barnett frequency shift is negative ($\Delta_B<0$) and weak when $\Delta_B>0$.
-Additionally, the photon-vibration and magnon-vibration quantum correlations are strong at resonance, i.e,. when the cavity detuning is $\Delta_a/\omega_\nu\sim-1$.
-Among the different correlations, the photon-magnon correlation is the weakest, whereas the photon-vibration correlation is the strongest.
-The underlying physics behind this observation is that, since direct photon-magnon coupling $J$ does not acquire the collective $\sqrt{N}$ enhancement that amplifies the optomechanical and magnetoelastic interactions in the hybrid system, therefore, photon-magnon quantum discord remains weak.
-On the other hand, the photon-vibration and magnon-vibration correlations are greatly enhanced by cooperative, $\sqrt{N}$-scaled couplings.
+In \Cref{fig:fig4} we plot the Gaussian Quantum Discord (GQD) as a function of the normalized cavity detuning $\tilde{\Delta}_a$.
+The GQD exhibits nonreciprocal behaviour similar to that of the entanglement, i.e., following the the direction of the applied magnetic field.
+Indeed, the plots in \Cref{fig:fig4} show how quantum correlation is strong when the Barnett frequency shift is negative ($\Delta_B<0$) and weak when it is positive ($\Delta_B>0$).
+Moreover, the photon-vibration and magnon-vibration quantum correlations are strong at the anti-resonance, i.e,. when the cavity detuning meets $\Delta_a/\omega_\nu\sim-1$.
+Among the different correlations, the magnon-vibration correlation is the weakest, whereas the photon-vibration correlation is the strongest.
+The underlying physics behind this observation is that, the magnetoelastic interaction does not benefit as strongly from the collective $\sqrt{N}$ enhancement as the optomechanical coupling.
+As a result, the magnon-vibration quantum discord remains relatively weak.
+In contrast, the photon-vibration and photon-magnon correlations are significantly enhanced due to cooperative couplings that scale with $\sqrt{N}$.